 Manual therapy (sometimes called bodywork) is a general term

-machines.
+for treatment performed mostly with the hands.
 The goals of manual therapy include relaxation, decreased pain, and

 Manual therapy can include: